pwintz/dryer-lint/README.md

 ## More examples

-The following is a more complex example that uses the **reorder** feature combined with the **replace** function to organize imports at the top of a Nim file.
+The following is a more complex example that uses the **replace** function to organize imports at the top of a Nim file.

 ```jsonc
 // .vscode/settings.json